Viomak

-Viomak is a Zimbabwean born philanthropist, protest musician, political activist, freedom of expression and opinion advocate who now lives in Britain.
+Viomak Violah Makande is a Zimbabwean born philanthropist, protest musician, political activist, freedom of expression and opinion advocate who now lives in Britain.

 Early life and education

 Born in Mutare, Manicaland, Viomak holds a B.A.
 General Degree, a Diploma in Educational Foundations and a Graduate Certificate in Education from the University of Zimbabwe, and a master's degree in education-educational psychology from a Canadian university.